Iray-21/Bless-bot/README.md

 then i have to input 30 nodes like this in id.txt
 ![Screenshot id Bless Bot](https://github.com/Iray-21/Bless-bot/blob/main/id.jpg?raw=true)

-**How to get 5 nodes/pubkey for one accounts?**
-Just logout and delete extension then install extension again and login again. do this until you have 5 pubkeys for one account

 # Id
 # Blockless Bless Network Bot